Zhenya-Zyryanov/Clasic-ML/README.md

 # Clasic-ML

-The project work, but steel in develop stage
+The project work, but still in develop stage